-“Actually I prefer Sci-Fi or science fiction books grounded in reality, my favourite books are Ender’s game, what about you farm boy?”
+“Actually I prefer Sci-Fi or science fiction books grounded in reality, my favourite books are Ender’s Game, what about you, farm boy?”

 “I’m not that big a reader, I’m usually out on the fields or helping da with the animals when I get home from school,” he responded.

-“Well I love Harry Potter,” Tobi spoke up.
+“Well, I love Harry Potter,” Tobi spoke up.

 “Yeah, but you’re a geek to a massive degree, you out-geek my geekiness.”
 I gently teased him.

-“Do you want me to beat you up as I did in the apartment,” he growled cutely and held his fist arm making us all laugh.
+“Do you want me to beat you up as I did in the apartment,” he growled cutely and held his fist up, making us all laugh.
 Kelly opened her mouth; I think to say ‘Awww’ but got an evil look from the boy.

-“You need to keep up with the exercises, or you’ll be getting fat,” Tobi shouted walking down the beach area.
+“You need to keep up with the exercises, or you’ll be getting fat,” Tobi shouted, walking down the beach area.
 Noah and Mac were with him.
 I was treading water and trying to give Tobi the evils.

-“I noticed you tucking away a few chocolate bars last night,” Mac added as the rest of our little crew joined us.
+“I noticed you were tucking away a few chocolate bars last night,” Mac added as the rest of our little crew joined us.
 I was distracted as some music began to play, some kind of pop princess.